Find Cheap Homeowners Insurance Quotes in Your Area

-Airbnb's liability insurance extends its protection anywhere associated with your property, such as your apartment building's lobby.
+Airbnb's liability insurance extends to all areas associated with your property, such as your apartment building's lobby.
 It also applies to automobiles and mobile homes if they are listed on Airbnb's website as accommodations.

 When does AirBnb's insurance cover your property?

-Airbnb's Host Guarantee covers damage that guests staying on your property cause to your own belongings for up to $1 million.
-This agreement, unlike the Host Protection Insurance, isn't a form of insurance — although it has some similarities to regular personal property coverage.
+Airbnb's Host Guarantee covers damage to your belongings caused by guests staying on your property, up to $1 million.
+Unlike the Host Protection Insurance, this program isn't a form of insurance, although it has some similarities to regular personal property coverage.

-You only have 30 days in total after the incident to complete the entire claim process.
+After an incident, you have 30 days in total to complete the entire claim process.
 First, you must try to come to a resolution with the responsible guest.
-You have 14 days after your guest's check out to contact the guest and notify Airbnb if the guest refuses to compensate you for damages.
-You must then provide documentation of the incident, including proof of ownership, as well as pictures and descriptions of the damage to Airbnb.
+You have 14 days after your guest checks out to contact the person and notify Airbnb if the guest refuses to compensate you for damages.
+You must then provide documentation to Airbnb of the incident, including proof of ownership, as well as pictures and descriptions of the damage.
 Failure to adhere to any part of this timeline could disqualify you from receiving any reimbursement.

-If you make a successful claim, you may receive compensation equal to the actual cash value of your property, meaning the item's worth minus any deductions for physical depreciation.
+If your claim is successful, you may receive compensation equal to the actual cash value of your property — meaning the item's worth minus any deductions for physical depreciation.
 Unfortunately, unlike your regular insurance, there's no way to upgrade to guaranteed replacement coverage.

-You won't be protected by Airbnb's Host Guarantee if your property suffers damage from weather-related events or if your guests injure your pet.
+You aren't protected by Airbnb's Host Guarantee if your property suffers damage from weather-related events or if your guests injure your pet.
 Any costs from mold or mildew are also excluded from this type of insurance by Airbnb.
-Your Host Guarantee also doesn't provide coverage to any special items you might own, such as jewelry, collectibles or artwork.
+Host Guarantee doesn't provide coverage of special items you might own such as jewelry, collectibles or artwork.

 Does renters insurance cover Airbnb?

-Both your renters and homeowners insurance policy can cover some damages that are caused by guests to your property, including those participating in home-sharing programs like Airbnb.
-Typically, a renters insurance or homeowners insurance policy will still insure your property as long as you only rent it out occasionally.
+Either your renters and homeowners insurance policy might cover some property damage caused by guests, including those participating in home-sharing programs like Airbnb.
+Typically, a renters insurance or homeowners insurance policy still protects your property as long as you only rent it out occasionally.